Amnesty says Israel maintains 'system of oppression and domination' | DW | 01.02.2022

 Today, Palestinians comprise 20% of Israel's population of 9.4 million.
 However, if the West Bank and Gaza are included, the Jewish and Arab populations are about the same.

 In 2005, Israel withdrew its army from Gaza and evicted settlers.
-The militant group Hamas has been in control of Gaza since 2007.
+The militant group Hamas — which the US and European Union has designated a terrorist organization — has been in control of Gaza since 2007.

-The rights groups charge the fragmented territory of the West Bank and Gaza is part of a system of control designed for the Israeli state to control land from the Mediterranean to the Jordan River.
+The rights groups say the fragmented territory of the West Bank and Gaza is part of a system designed to enable the Israeli state to control land from the Mediterranean to the Jordan River.

 Amnesty's report examines discrimination against Arabs within Israel, the country's blockade of the Gaza Strip, and the de facto annexation of the West Bank, where Israel is rapidly constructing and expanding existing settlements.